 The Rage Hypodermic Trypan Broadhead has solved this issue with its no-collar blade retention system and super swept-back blade design.

 The blades expand only on impact.
-They are excellent for low-poundage bows as they are fast and reduces friction.
+They are excellent for low-poundage bows as they are fast and reduce friction.
 Like the previous broadhead, it also features aerodynamics flight.